rkapl123/DBAddin/docs/DBFuncs.md

 Stores a query into an Object defined in TargetRange (an embedded MS Query/Listobject, Pivot table, etc.)

+#### DBSetPowerQuery

+<pre lang="vb">DBSetPowerQuery (Query, TargetedPowerqueryObject)</pre>

+Stores a query into a Powerquery Object defined using the new power query editor.
+You have to create this power query first, to bring the created powerquery into the spreadsheet, use the [Creation of DB Functions](#create-db-functions) available in the cell context menu.
+As Powerqueries use double quotes for quoting, special variations of DBString and DBDate are available to create those parameters in Powerqueries.

 ### Additional Helper Functions